mrvollger/k-mer-variant-phasing/README.md

 # Joint k-mer and variant phasing

+This is a pipeline designed to phase variants and PacBio Hifi data using a combination of k-mers and variants.

+However, by running it in different modes you can also use it to phase using only variants and not k-mers (hiphase), or to just generate variant calls without any phasing of reads or the vcf (DeepVariant).

 ## Usage

 First set of a configuration file.
 See `config/config.yaml` for a commented example.